How we identify, assess and review children with special educational needs

 • Review the support and progress;

-As part of this approach every child with SEND will have an individualised SEND Support Plan
+As part of this approach every child with SEND will have an individualised SEND Support Plan that describes the child’s needs.
+Parents’/Carers’ and the child’s (where appropriate) views are integral to this process and all will be fully involved.

-A small percentage of children and young people with significant and/or complex needs may
+A small percentage of children and young people with significant and/or complex needs may require an assessment that could lead to an Education, Health and Care Plan.

 Most needs of children within County Durham can be met through a robust SEND Support Plan.

-Support for children with an EHCP will be directly linked to their Support Plan to work towards
+Support for children with an EHCP will be directly linked to their Support Plan to work towards achieving their targets.
+This work may be delivered by a class teacher or teaching assistant and overseen by the child’s class teacher and SENDCO.
+Parents/Carers will meet annually to review the EHCP.

 Details of Identification and Assessment of Pupils with SEND